uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 # Drawbacks
 [drawbacks]: #drawbacks

-## Gathering the UUID for the virtual instances
+## Gathering the UUID (instance id) from virtual instances

 For AWS and GCE, the instance id that is returned from the API is not actually the real "uuid" from the instance.
-In order to get it, it would be previously needed to store that "uuid" on the metadata/tags for each instance.

-TODO: Evaluate if the "uuid" could be stored from within the instance into the "instanceMetadata" / "instanceTags" using the internal API available for the instances.
-That way, an automate action could be executed on the registered instances to store this information and then have it available when running `virtual-host-gatherer`.
+On Azure, the instance id is an UUID but not necessary correspond with the SMBIOS "uuid" value we get from Salt.

+An easy approach here would be to use the Instance ID (instead of smbios uuid) when registering a system which is a public cloud virtual instance.
+Salt currently does not provide the instance id as part of the grains but it would be really easy to provide a custom grain at the time of registration that would expose the "instance id" as part of the grains only when the system is an EC2, GCE or Azure instance.
+[Example here](https://gist.github.com/meaksh/1ed58ece0f26ce27a8445985de9ad6a2)

+This way, doing some minor fixes on the Java side [Example here](https://github.com/meaksh/uyuni/commit/03d88550dd87d22f3fabd25cebd7c23432285a3c), we could easily use the "instance-id" as "UUID" for the registered system and automatically match it with the data provided by the `virtual-host-gatherer` plugin (which does not include "uuid" but instance id).

 # Alternatives
 [alternatives]: #alternatives